bates64/scratchext2/README.md

 The download links for Greasemonkey and Tampermonkey are included in the information guide.

 ##Contributing
-Ask @GrannyCookies to be added as collaborator.
+Ask GrannyCookies to be added as collaborator on [Scratch.](http://scratch.mit.edu/users/GrannyCookies/)